Hive on heating: smart thermostats and boilers

 Smart thermostats typically work with most boilers.
 But if you find one you like, we’d recommend double checking with the manufacturer before clicking ‘buy’.

-Hive Active Heating works with most UK gas and LPG central heating systems, as well as most oil boilers.
+Hive Thermostats work with most UK gas and LPG central heating systems, as well as most oil boilers.
 And if you have a separate hot water tank, it can control that too.

 Electric boilers are a bit different.
 If your boiler works with a standard room thermostat or programmer, then Hive can control it.
 But it doesn’t work with storage heaters or individual plug-in electric room heaters.